all-birds birds

 Robin egg

-The female will incubate the eggs for 10 to 14 days and then both parents will feed the young, which will leave the nest in 14 to 16 days.
+There are usually 3 to 5 light blue eggs.
+The female will incubate the eggs for 10 to 14 days, and then both parents will feed the young, which will leave the nest in 14 to 16 days.

 How to attract Robins to your backyard

-Water will attract Robins and many other birds.
-Robins love a birdbath and are fun to watch as they drink and bathe.
-They will come to a bird bath and really like running water.
+Water will attract robins and many other birds.
+Robins love a birdbath, especially if there is running water, and they are fun to watch as they drink and bathe.
 You will often see them under a sprinkler.

-Plant berry bushes and fruit trees.
-A large part of their diet is fleshy fruits and berries.
+Planting berry bushes, and fruit trees is a good idea because a large part of their diet is fleshy fruits and berries.
 A yard with natural fruit sources will be returned to over and over.

 Robins will use a nesting shelf to build their nest in.
 This shelf can be attached to the side of a barn, garage, or under the eaves of a house.
-Since the female lines the nest with it is good to have it near a mud source such as a garden.
+Since the female lines the nest with mud it is good to have a source such as a garden.

-Roosting or resting in trees, is common.
-There often 20 to a few hundred birds, especially in winter.
-Roosting helps protect them from predators and they will often roost with other birds such as Starlings.
+Roosting or resting in trees, is common for these birds.
+Groups of roosting robins may contain twenty to a few hundred birds, especially in winter.
+Roosting helps protect them from predators, and they will often roost with other birds such as starlings.
 Robins are highly migratory birds and can often be seen in large flocks.

 Check out Robin posters